+Sualegic Anginneni

-Alignment with For the Public For the Public Good (Sustain): Good Sustain our people, our work, and the environment by attracting and stewarding the resources we need to deliver excellence to the benefit of all Albertans.
-OBJECTIVE 22: Secure and steward financial resources to sustain, enhance, promote, and facilitate the university's core mission and strategic goals.
+Alignment with For the Public For the Public Good (Sustain):

+Good Sustain our people, our work, and the e ,

+stewarding the resources we need to d eliver excellence to the benefit of

+all Albertans.

+OBJECTIVE 22: Secure and steward fi

+enhance, promote, and facilitate the un iversity's core mission and

+strategic goals.

 iii.
-Strategy: Ensure responsible and accountable stewardship of the university's resources and demonstrate to government, donors, alumni, and community members the efficient and careful use of public and donor funds.
+Strategy: Ensure responsible and ac

+university's resources and demonstrate

+and community members the efficient a donor funds. and careful use of public and

-Alignment with Core Risk Area Area Please note below the specific institutional risk(s) this pro addressing.
+Alignment with Core Risk Area Please note below the specific institution anal rick(c) this proposal is

+Alignment with Core Risk Area addressing. mai risk(s) tills proposal is

-Enrolment Management $\Box$ Relationship with
+Enrolment Management □ Relationship with

-Faculty and Staff Stakeholders
+\Box Faculty and Staff Stakeholders

-⊠ Funding and Resource Reputation
+\boxtimes Funding and Resource

-Management Research Enterprise
+Management □ Research Enterprise

-$\Box$ IT Services, Software and 🗆 Safety
+☐ IT Services, Software and Safety

 Hardware □ Student Success

-Leadership and Change

-Physical Infrastructure

-Legislative Compliance and jurisdiction Board Audit and Risk Committee Term s of Reference.
+Leadership and Change Physical Infrastructure Legislative Compliance and jurisdiction Board Audit and Risk Committee Term s of Reference.